 Additional committee meetings are held if necessary e.g. Staffing Panel

-For more information on the Rightforsucces Trust Governance please visit their website.
+For more information on the Boudica Schools Trust Governance please visit their website.

 As Chair of Governors at Sprowston Community Academy I am proud of the Governing Body and the input the Governors have to the school, working closely with staff, students and other stakeholders to be a part of the great school we are.

-The school's latest Ofsted Report is available on the front page.
-Whilst we acknowlege that the outcome of the report is that there is still room for improvement we are confident that the school is constantly moving forward and continually striving and improving.
+The school's latest Ofsted Report is available on the Policies & Statutory Information page.
+Whilst we acknowledge that the outcome of the report is that there is still room for improvement we are confident that the school is constantly moving forward and continually striving and improving.